rust-lang/rfcs/text/0000-cargo-test-coverage.md

 executable.
 I am not aware of any other Cargo features that set environment variables today so this could potentially create new issues in Cargo.

+Another drawback of this feature is that it is specifically geared towards the LLVM codegen backend.
+This feature can be expanded upon to support other codegen backends in the future if/when a code coverage instrumentation mechanism exists for other backends.
+The libgccjit AOT codegen for rustc seems to have some support for coverage instrumentation similar to how LLVM inserts counters at source locations which is promising for adding support for this feature when targeting this codegen backend in the future.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives